Competitor Keyword Analysis: Find Keyword Gaps and SEO Opportunities

 Competitor keyword analysis is one of the most practical ways to improve an SEO strategy without guessing what to publish next.
-Instead of choosing topics based on instinct alone, you look at which keywords competing sites already rank for, compare those terms with your own visibility, and identify where your content is missing, weak, or misaligned with search intent.
+Instead of choosing topics by instinct, you compare the keywords competing pages already rank for with your own visibility, then identify where your content is missing, weak, outdated, or misaligned with search intent.

 What Is Competitor Keyword Analysis?